Funding Your Plan

 That is not to suggest that you use your home equity to directly finance your lifestyle, or that you use your home as an ATM, as it’s been referred to in recent years.
 This will not get you the desired result.

-If you haven’t already started to Bank On Yourself, please take the first step today and take back control of your financial future!
+Take the first step today and take back control of your financial future!

-More than 100,000 people are enjoying these benefits today because they have rejected the conventional financial “wisdom” and are now in control of their financial well-being.
+More than 500,000 people are enjoying these benefits today because they have rejected the conventional financial “wisdom” and are now in control of their financial well-being.
 Bank on Yourself was established in 2002 to educate Americans about this powerful way to have a rock-solid financial plan, with no luck, skill or guesswork required.